 Business Coaching Tip #2: Understand Corporate Compliance Basics

 A vital element of your services is helping your clients keep on the right side of the law by being compliant.
 The specific compliance obligations vary from state to state and depend on the legal structure of a business.
-Encourage clients to stay on top of deadlines for filings, keeping corporate meetings, fulfilling licensing requirements, and completing other responsibilities.
+Encourage clients to stay on top of deadlines for filings, keep corporate meetings, fulfilling licensing requirements, and complete other responsibilities.
 They should seek the guidance of licensed legal and accounting professionals to understand their obligations.
 To give you an idea of the types of compliance issues they need to watch are:

 - Maintaining good corporate standing in a state by initial and annual reports and documentation.

 - Filing Articles of Amendment if they make any changes to an existing corporation or LLC.

 - Filing conversion documentation when a company converts one entity type to another. (such as going from a corporation to an LLC)

 - Filing a Certificate of Authority (sometimes also referred to as a Statement & Designation by a Foreign Corporation) with each Secretary of State’s office a client conducts business in.

 After your clients have gotten the proper legal and tax advice regarding their compliance responsibilities, you can help them fulfill those obligations by providing compliance services for your clients through the CorpNet Partner Program.
 It’s a wonderful way to bring in the new revenue and provide additional value to your clients without adding overhead.

 Business Coaching Tip #3: Learn About Women-Owned Business Certification